pythonanywhere/help_pages/articles/LetsEncrypt.md

 .. type: text
 -->

 Let's Encrypt provide free SSL certificates for HTTPS.
-It's possible to get a Let's Encrypt certificate working on PythonAnywhere.
+It's easy to get a Let's Encrypt certificate working on PythonAnywhere.
 Here's how:

-* **Tip**: _free sites at yourusername.pythonanywhere.com already have HTTPS, you don't need letsencrypt for them._
+* **Tip**: _free sites at yourusername.pythonanywhere.com already have HTTPS, you don't need your own certificate for them._

 ## Make sure you've enabled the PythonAnywhere API